Croatia on an uptrend, housing market strong

 Total transaction costs are high in Croatia

-Total roundtrip transaction costs are high, ranging from 10% to 15% for old properties.
-The bulk of the cost is accounted for real estate agent’s fees, at 3% to 6%, split between buyer and seller.
-The real estate transfer tax is 5% but does not apply to the first sale of new buildings.
-Instead, the sale is subject to 25% VAT on the net construction value.
+Total roundtrip transaction costs are high, ranging from 8.01% to 13.05% for old properties.
+The bulk of the cost is accounted for real estate agent's fees, at 3% to 6%, split between buyer and seller.
+The real estate transfer tax is 3% but does not apply to the first sale of new buildings.
+Instead, the sale of new buildings is subject to 25% VAT on the net construction value.

 Croatian laws are neutral between landlord and tenant